 So how much could you save by doing away with fabric softener?
-If you use an average-priced fabric softener, such as Huggie Easy Iron Fabric Conditioner (20 cents per wash), then by ditching it you could save a further $73 a year.
-(Based on one wash every day.)
+If you use an average-priced fabric softener, such as Comfort Fabric Conditioner (19 cents a wash), then by ditching it you could save a further $69 a year, based on one wash every day.

 6. Use your dryer sparingly

 Most places in Australia are warm and dry enough to make line drying a viable option, so if you can line dry your laundry, then make that a habit.